-When an oil or gas well is no longer in use, it must be properly closed and sealed to prevent impacts to water and air quality including the release of methane.
+States may be burdened with a growing number of orphaned wells that should be properly closed and sealed to prevent impacts to water and air quality including the release of methane, a potent greenhouse gas.

 Scientific studies have shown that the risk of dangerous exposure to pollution and hazards associated with hydraulic fracturing is directly related to an individual’s proximity to a well site.
 Individuals who live, work, or play near hydraulic fracturing operations are more likely to be exposed to air and water pollutants and experience harmful health effects.